agregson/fitzlab/protocol_cdna_taqman.md

 - Protocol has been modified from Taqman Reverse Transcription Reagents
 - Keep all reagents over ice.
-- Determine concentration of RNA beforehand using the Nanodrop
+- Determine concentration of RNA beforehand using the Nanodrop (see https://github.com/agregson/fitzlab/blob/protocols/protocol_bca_proteinassay.md)

 # Materials: